lilaspourpre/kw_extraction/README.md

 #### NN

-Model implemented but does not perform well.
+Model implemented (training is available), but it does not perform well.
 Further investigation needed

 ### Implementation mode